-After completing the system startup process, the master console sends HEARBEAT messages every 5 seconds, and the base station replies to HEARBEAT _ ACK.
+After completing the system startup process, the master console sends HEARTBEAT messages every 5 seconds, and the base station replies to HEARTBEAT_ACK.

-If the main control board does not receive HEARBEAT _ ACK for 5 consecutive times, the BBU is considered to lose its connection.
+If the main control board does not receive HEARTBEAT_ACK for 5 consecutive times, the BBU is considered to lose its connection.

-If the base station does not receive the HEARBEAT within 25 seconds, it resumes the device startup process and sends the INIT _ NOTIFICATION message every 5s.
+If the base station does not receive the HEARTBEAT within 25 seconds, it resumes the device startup process and sends the INIT _ NOTIFICATION message every 5s.

 Base station equipment startup process